In crisis or thinking about suicide? Call or text 988 anytime for the Suicide & Crisis Lifeline.

 We keep it simple.
 We describe what symptoms actually feel like, we explain the real treatment options in plain English, and we point you toward help that exists right here in the St. Louis and St. Charles County area.
 We do not diagnose anyone and we are not a substitute for a doctor.
 We are just a resource made by people who think this information should be easy to find.

 One honest note about medication: antidepressants help millions of people, and if yours is working, that is wonderful.
 This guide pays special attention to the folks they do not fully help, because that group is large, often overlooked, and has more options today than most people realize.
+And you do not have to wait until you have run out of options to start asking about them.

 Recommended local provider